Distributed Multi-User Secret Sharing: DSSPs with Nearly Optimal and Optimal Storage Overhead

-where $\bold{\eta}=(\eta_1,\eta_2,\dots,\eta_m)^t$ and
+where $\bold{\eta}=(\eta_1,\eta_2,\dots,\eta_n)^T$ and

-If $\bold{V}$ is non-singular, all $\eta_j$'s are zero which implies that all $\lambda_{ij}$'s are also zero.
-Also, all $v_i$'s can not be zero because the kernel space of $\bold{B}^t$ is one dimensional.
+If $\bold{V}$ is non-singular, all $\eta_j$'s are zero.
+This implies that all $\lambda_{i,j}$'s are also zero.
+Note that all $v_i$'s can not be zero because the kernel space of $\bold{B}^T$ is one dimensional.
 Therefore, $\bold{A}$ is non-singular if and only if $\bold{V}$ is non-singular.
-Note that $\bold{V} $ is a circulant matrix and is non-singular if and only if $\gcd(x^m-1,V{(x)})=1$ \cite{geller2004circulant}, where $V(X)$ is the associated polynomial of the circulant matrix $\bold{V}$:
+Note that $\bold{V} $ is a circulant matrix and is non-singular if and only if $\gcd(x^n-1,V{(x)})=1$ \cite{geller2004circulant}, where $V(X)$ is the associated polynomial of the circulant matrix $\bold{V}$: